HipsterBrown/hipsterbrown.com/posts/musings/2021-09-03-Components-for-Everyone.md

 Who knows where the future is headed in this use case?
 Could we see some type of [mustache.js](https://github.com/janl/mustache.js/) extension or [Handlebars](https://handlebarsjs.com/) helper for rendering a JavaScript class in a template?
 That could be pretty neat!

+## Summary

+_Something about the state of the world across server application frameworks and where we can continue to push forward._

+\* I purposely left out more complete frameworks like Ember and Angular since they focus on shipping full client-side applications out of the box.

+\*\* This was created before my time at the company but is explained well in this Rails Conf talk from 2018: [https://www.youtube.com/watch?v=Egumr5KiTNI](https://www.youtube.com/watch?v=Egumr5KiTNI)